docpad-archive/documentation/FAQ.md

     title: "My awesome blog post"
     ---

 That is your document's meta data.
-It won't be included in the output of the document, as is where you can assign extra data to your document such as title, date, tags, etc.
+It won't be included in the output of the document, and is where you can assign extra data to your document such as title, date, tags, etc.

 ### Is a document aware of it's meta data?